 Intellectual Property and Technology License Agreement.
-Effective March 2017 in connection with the Share Exchange, we and DISH Network entered into an Intellectual Property and Technology License Agreement ("IPTLA") pursuant to which we and DISH and their respective subsidiaries license to each other certain intellectual property and technology.
+Effective March 2017 in connection with the Share Exchange, EchoStar and DISH Network entered into an Intellectual Property and Technology License Agreement ("IPTLA") pursuant to which EchoStar and DISH and their respective subsidiaries license to each other certain intellectual property and technology.
 The IPTLA will continue in perpetuity, unless mutually terminated by the parties.
-Pursuant to the IPTLA, we granted to DISH Network a license to our intellectual property and technology for use by DISH Network, among other things, in connection with its continued operation of the businesses acquired pursuant to the Share Exchange, including a limited license to use the "ECHOSTAR" trademark during a transition period.
+Pursuant to the IPTLA, EchoStar granted to DISH Network a license to EchoStar and its subsidiaries' intellectual property and technology for use by DISH Network, among other things, in connection with its continued operation of the businesses acquired pursuant to the Share Exchange, including a limited license to use the "ECHOSTAR" trademark during a transition period.
 EchoStar retains full ownership of the "ECHOSTAR" trademark.
-In addition, DISH Network granted a license back to us, among other things, for the continued use of all intellectual property and technology that is used in our retained businesses but the ownership of which was transferred to DISH Network pursuant to the Share Exchange.
+In addition, DISH Network granted a license back to EchoStar and its subsidiaries, among other things, for the continued use of all intellectual property and technology that is used in EchoStar and its subsidiaries' retained businesses but the ownership of which was transferred to DISH Network pursuant to the Share Exchange.